Best CBD for Anxiety

 • Average prices and policies

-Medterra offers free shipping on all one-time orders over $75, but expect to pay $4.49 otherwise.
-Or you can join their subscription program for 30% off, free shipping, and delivery every 1-2 months.
-It can be difficult to cancel a subscription through Medterra because you don’t have to have an account, which is a bit strange to us.
-If you’re a student, a member of the military (active and veteran), or on long-term disability, you’ll qualify for its discount program, though it’s not stated how much you’ll save before joining.
-And, like most companies on our list, they offer a 30-day return policy.
-You can save some money by choosing Medterra as your CBD, but don’t opt for Medterra for the price alone.
+Medterra offers free shipping on all one-time orders over $75, but expect to pay $4.80 otherwise.
+Or you can join the subscription program for 30% off, free shipping, and delivery whenever it works for you.
+Unfortunately, it can be difficult to cancel a subscription through Medterra because you don’t have to have an account, which is a bit strange to us.
+If you’re a member of the military (active and veteran) or on long-term disability, you’ll qualify for its discount program, though it’s not stated how much you’ll save before joining.
+And, like most companies on our list, Medterra offers a 30-day return policy.
+You can save some money by choosing Medterra as your CBD, but don’t opt for it for the price alone.

 Insider Tip: If you didn’t remember to make an account before checking out, save your order confirmation email — you’ll only be able to manage your subscription through the receipt unless you want to go through customer service, who will ask for your order number.